tenjin/tenjin-unity-sdk/README.md

 **Disclaimer:** If you are implementing purchase events on Tenjin for the first time, make sure to verify the data with other tools you’re using before you start scaling up your user acquisition campaigns using purchase data.

+:Warning **(Flexible App Store Commission setup)**

+Choose between 15% and 30% App Store’s revenue commission via our new setup.
+The steps are -
+* Go to CONFIGURE --> Apps
+* Click on the app you want to change it for
+* Under the ‘App Store Commission’ section click ‘Edit’
+* Choose 30% or 15% as your desired app store commission.
+* Select the start date and end date (Or you can keep the end date blank if you dont want an end date)
+* Click Save (note: the 15% commission can be applied only to dates moving forward and not historical dates.
+So please set the start date from the date you make the change and forward)

+---
 ### <a id="subscription-iap"></a> Subscription IAP

 - You are responsible to send a subscription transaction one time during each subscription interval (i.e., For example, for a monthly subscription, you will need to send us 1 transaction per month).
 In the example timeline below, a transaction event should only be sent at the "First Charge" and "Renewal" events.
 During the trial period, do not send Tenjin the transaction event.